 - Protein burns more calories than carbohydrates

-The weight loss doctors at our Orland Park, IL weight loss center can explain to you that protein is more difficult for your body to chew and digest, therefore you will burn a few extra calories when you eat that chicken breast.
+The weight loss doctors at our Orland Park, IL, weight loss center can explain to you that protein is more difficult for your body to chew and digest, therefore you will burn a few extra calories when you eat that chicken breast.
 Scientists refer to this as the thermic effect of food (TEF).
-While there are small gains as to the number of calories your body burns when it eats protein it is not enough to warrant basing your diet solely around a high protein diet.
+While there are small gains as to the number of calories your body burns when it eats protein, it is not enough to warrant basing your diet solely around a high-protein diet.

-We bet you did not know that your body is not able to burn and use fat as energy unless it has help from carbohydrate or protein.
+We bet you did not know that your body is not able to burn and use fat as energy unless it has help from carbohydrates or protein.
 As you are reaching your medically supervised weight loss goals, your body will lose muscle as well as fat.
 It is especially important to have the right amount of protein in your diet during your weight loss program.
-This will ensure that your body will burn fat while preserving lean muscle that is known for its calorie burning properties.
+This will ensure that your body will burn fat while preserving lean muscle that is known for its calorie-burning properties.

-Protein is the nutrient that does amazing things for your Orland Park, IL medically supervised weight loss program.
+Protein is the nutrient that does amazing things for your Orland Park, IL, medically supervised weight loss program.
 It reduces blood sugar spikes, curbs carb cravings, and keeps you full longer.

 From a scientific standpoint, eating protein after exercise helps repair and grow muscles as well as burn calories.
 The bottom line is protein is a nutrient that is a weight loss powerhouse.
-Work with the experts at Options Medical Weight Loss to help understand how many grams of protein you should be eating, as well as discussing your eating habits.
+Work with the experts at Options Medical Weight Loss to help understand how many grams of protein you should be eating, as well as discuss your eating habits.